 A Practical Introduction to Quantum Field Theory

-This was a 7 lecture graduate course on introductory quantum field theory, aimed primarily at 4th years, Master's and PhD students.
+This was a 7 lecture graduate course on introductory quantum field theory, aimed primarily at 4th years, Master's and PhD students, delivered at Bristol University.

 The recommended course textbooks are: